shruthimohan03/cnslab_app/README.md

 Ensure that you have Java compatibility set to jdk11

 First Layout: Login Page:
-- 2 input fields: username and password is used
+- DESIGN: 2 input fields: username and password; 1 login button
 - Validation for username and password is done as well -for username: minimum length must be 4 and no spaces are allowed -for password: minimum length must be 8 and use of alphanumerics, uppercases, and special characters are mandatory